Graduate Certificate in Applied Mindfulness (All Online)

 A practical introduction to the science and theory of the mindfulness-based interventions (MBIs).
 Students perform a comprehensive literature review relevant to their professional interests.

-HEA552: Applied Mindfulness I (Core Course)
+HEA552: Applied Mindfulness I (online, synchronous)

-HEA652: Applied Mindfulness II (Core Course)
+HEA652: Applied Mindfulness II (online, synchronous)

-HEA653: Applied Mindfulness Practicum (Capstone)
+HEA653: Applied Mindfulness Practicum (individual instruction, online or hybrid)

 Delivered as individual instruction.
 Under supervision by program faculty, students refine, deliver, and evaluate the curricula designed in HEA652, working with a population of their choice, which may be at their field placement or work site.
 A reflective paper on the experience helps to consolidate theory, skills, and tacit knowledge gained throughout the certificate program.
 (Prerequisites, HEA551, 552, 652)